Last Updated on July 21, 2021 by Dr. Sanusi Umar, MD

-The Journal of the National Medical Association published an investigation in 2005 (1).
+The Journal of the National Medical Association published an investigation in 2005 (3).
 The study divided mice suffering from hair loss into two groups.
 Researchers gave rodents in Group A the water that had polyphenol extracts derived from dehydrated green tea.
 Group B subjects received regular drinking water for treatment.
-Researchers administered treatment to both ranks for 6 months.
+Researchers administered treatment to both ranks for six months.

-In the end, thirty-three percent of those mice in Group A experienced significant progress as a result of green tea extract hair loss treatment.
+In the end, 33% of those mice in Group A experienced significant progress due to green tea extract treatment.
 Subjects in Group B did not encounter hair growth after six months of drinking regular water with no green tea extracts.

 Green Tea Extract Hair Growth: A Further Explanation for Men

-Men experience 5 alpha-reductase activity that is necessary for sexual differentiation.
+Men experience five alpha-reductase activity that is necessary for sexual differentiation.
 Although a vital enzyme in steroid metabolism, the chemical contributes to alopecia.
-A study has shown that EGCG found in green tea is a natural remedy that slows down 5 alpha-reductase productivity (2).
-In other words, using EGCG by way of green tea as a hair loss treatment method could potentially hair growth.
+A study has shown that EGCG found in green tea is a natural remedy that slows down the production of 5 alpha-reductase (4)—in other words, using EGCG by way of green tea as a hair loss treatment method could potentially hair growth.
 Green tea extract hair growth warrants further study to determine the dosing necessary to produce the effect.
-It is important to note, though, that inhibiting 5 alpha-reductase activity could negatively affect sexual differentiation in men.
-Women also produce DHT, although in smaller concentrations.
-It is thus likely that a topical route of administration might be the way to go as the amount of green tea needed to be consumed for the effect may be too much for the average individual and it would carry a lesser potential of causing sexual dysfunction.
+It is important to note that inhibiting 5 alpha-reductase activity could negatively affect sexual differentiation in men.
+Women also have DHT, although in smaller concentrations.
+Thus, it is likely that a topical route of administration might be the way to go as the amount of green tea needed to be consumed for effect may be too much for the average individual.
+It would also carry a lesser potential of causing sexual dysfunction.

 Androgenic alopecia affects more than three million men and women in the United States every year.
 Although the idea of green tea extract hair growth is still in its primary stages, the results from these studies are encouraging.

-Frequently Asked Questions – Using Green Tea for Hair
+Frequently Asked Questions – Green Tea for Hair

 Is it safe to use green tea for hair growth?

-In moderation, green tea is generally safe for adult consumption.
+- In moderation, green tea is generally safe for adult consumption.
 Green tea extract (GTE) is similarly safe for oral and topical use in moderation.
 Due to the diuretic quality of green tea, however, it is not recommended to drink more than 5 cups per day.
-For this reason, the future of green tea as a solution to hair loss may be found in topical formulations.
+For this reason, topical formulations are the future of green tea as a solution to hair loss.

 What is a green tea hair rinse?

-A green tea hair rinse is a hair mask made out of some kind of essential oil (typically coconut or argan-based) mixed with green tea extract (powder).
+- A green tea hair rinse is a hair mask made out of essential oil (typically coconut or argan-based) mixed with green tea extract (powder).
 Many DIY sources claim this results in softer hair.
 Many recommend leaving the hair mask on for 15-30 minutes before washing it off with cold water.

 What are the green tea benefits for hair?

-Researchers have observed that a 10% concentration of EGCG promotes hair growth by increasing the number of dermal papilla cells while also decreasing the effect of programmed death in these cells (3).
-Additionally, a study found that adding 50% polyphenol extracted from green tea to drinking water resulted in significant hair growth after 6 months (1).
+- Researchers have observed that a 10% concentration of EGCG promotes hair growth by increasing the number of dermal papilla cells while also decreasing the effect of programmed death in these cells (2).
+Additionally, a study found that adding 50% polyphenol extracted from green tea to drinking water resulted in significant hair growth after six months (3).
 It should be noted that the latter study measured hair growth in mice; further research on green tea for hair is required to conclude its effect on humans.

 - Esfandiari A, Kelley P. The effects of tea polyphenolic compounds on hair loss among rodents.
 J Natl Med Assoc 2005;97(6):816-8.